Policies Pertaining to Graduate Admissions:

 Students applying for Full Program admission to any graduate program must complete all Admissions Procedures, as outlined above, and successfully complete the pre-requisites (if applicable) for their specific program prior to admission.
 The MAT and MED programs do not have additional pre-requisites for full program admission.

-In addition to a cumulative undergraduate 3.0 GPA, the following MBA prerequisite courses must be completed, and applicants must have no more than one grade of C in any of the undergraduate prerequisites course in order to be considered for full admission:
+The following five MBA prerequisite courses must be completed with a grade of B or higher (exception: one grade of C in any one of the five undergraduate prerequisite courses is acceptable) in order to be considered for full admission:

 ACCT 280* Accounting I 3 hrs